Î±-Conotoxins Identify The Î±3Î²4Âˆ— Subtype As The Predominant Nicotinic Acetylcholine Receptor Expressed In Human Adrenal Chromaffin Cells

 Digital Object Identifier (DOI)

 Hone, Arik J.; McIntosh, J. Michael; Azam, Layla; Lindstrom, Jon; Lucero, Linda; Whiteaker, Paul; Passas, Juan; BlÃ¡zquez, JesÃºs; and Albillos, Almudena, "Î±-Conotoxins Identify The Î±3Î²4Âˆ— Subtype As The Predominant Nicotinic Acetylcholine Receptor Expressed In Human Adrenal Chromaffin Cells" (2015).
-Neurobiology.
+Translational Neuroscience.
 389.